Minthe: Mythology

 Similarly to that, a scholiast on Nicander wrote that Minthe became Hades' mistress; for this Persephone tore her into pieces, but Hades turned his dead lover into the fragrant plant that bore her name in her memory.
 Ovid also briefly mentions Minthe and her transformation at the hands of Persephone in his Metamorphoses, but neglects to mention the story behind it.
-According to Oppian, Minthe had been Hades' mistress before he abducted and married Persephone, but he set her aside once he carried off and married his queen.
-Afterwards, she would boast that she surpassed Persephone in beauty and that Hades would soon return to her; in anger over the nymph's insolence, Persephone's mother Demeter trampled her, and thus from the earth sprang the mint herb:

-Mint, men say, was once a maid beneath the earth, a Nymph of Cocytus, and she lay in the bed of Aidoneus; but when he raped the maid Persephone from the Aetnaean hill, then she complained loudly with overweening words and raved foolishly for jealousy, and Demeter in anger trampled her with her feet and destroyed her.
-For she had said that she was nobler of form and more excellent in beauty than dark-eyed Persephone and she boasted that Aidoneus would return to her and banish the other from his halls: such infatuation leapt upon her tongue.
-And from the earth sprang the weak herb that bears her name.
+According to Oppian, Minthe had been Hades' mistress before he had abducted and married Persephone, but he set her aside once he carried off and married his queen.
+Afterwards, she would boast that she surpassed Persephone in beauty and that Hades would soon return to her and banish Persephone from the subterranean halls.
+In anger over the nymph's insolence, Persephone's mother Demeter trampled her in anger, obliterating Minthe, and thus from the earth sprang the mint herb.

 Bell notes that Demeter went through too much pain following Persephone's abduction and partial return to tolerate any adulterous behaviour against her daughter.
-Oppian writing that she was trampled to death is perhaps an allusion to the verb μινύθω, minytho, meaning "to reduce."
+Oppian writing that she was trampled to death is perhaps an allusion to the verb μινύθω, minytho, meaning "to reduce".
 Orpheus wrote that Demeter, seeing the mint sad, hated it, and made it barren.

-According to Julius Pollux's Onomasticon, Minthe was mentioned by Cratinus in his lost Nomoi.
+According to Julius Pollux's Onomasticon, Minthe was mentioned by the poet Cratinus, an Athenian playwright of the Old Comedy, in his lost play Nomoi ("Laws").